bruceravel/demeter/documentation/Athena/hephaestus.rst

 forces an update.
 Clicking the :button:`Reset,light` button returns all the parameters to their initial values.

-As a rule of thumb, 10% is a good amount of absorption for the I0 chamber.
+As a rule of thumb, 10% is a good amount of absorption for the I\
+:sub:`0` chamber.
 This will allow for a good measurement of incidence flux while leaving most photons for the rest of the measurement.
-66 percent is a good amount for the It, Ir, and If chambers.
+66 percent is a good amount for the I\ :sub:`t`, I\ :sub:`r`, and I\
+:sub:`f` chambers.
 This distributes the absorption over the entire length of the ion chamber.
-In the case of It, this leaves enough photons passing through to the reference chamber to allow for a reasonable measurement on Ir.
+In the case of I\ :sub:`t`, this leaves enough photons passing through to the reference chamber to allow for a reasonable measurement on I\ :sub:`r`.

 If you know the amplifier gain and voltage signal coming from your current-to-voltage amplifier (such as a Keithley 427 or 428), specifying these will compute a crude calculation of photon flux incident upon the chamber.

 ::